 It’s a bad user experience - You don’t want users to click on a link from search engine results and land on a page on your website with little or no content and value to the user.

-Your crawl budget gets wasted - Search engines, instead of spending time crawling your important pages, spend time crawling and indexing soft 404 pages.
+Your crawl budget gets wasted - Search engines spend time crawling and indexing soft 404 pages instead of crawling your important pages.

 What is the role of HTTP Status Codes?

-If you are confused on what are HTTP status codes and what is their role, all you have to know is that it’s a way to help crawlers understand whether their request to fetch a page was a success, failure or something else.
+If you are confused about HTTP status codes and their role, all you have to know is that they help crawlers understand whether their request to fetch a page was a success, failure, or something else.

-Every time a webpage is accessed by a search engine crawler, the first thing that they check is the HTTP status code.
+Whenever a search engine crawler accesses a webpage, it first checks the HTTP status code.
 The HTTP response code is a 3-digit number that tells search engines if the page is valid (code 200), not found (404/410) or moved (301).

-The status code is included in the page header and It’s only visible to the crawlers and not to the users.
+The status code is included in the page header.
+It’s only visible to the crawlers, not to the users.

 For a complete list of all HTTP status codes, read this guide.